right-rudder/right-rudder/README.md

 Visit: https://rightruddermarketing.com

-Last updated: November 21, 2023
+Last updated: May 15, 2024

 Are you a developer?
 Are you a pilot, training to be a pilot, or willing to train to become a pilot?
-If so send an email to careers@rightruddermarketing.com and be part of the Right Rudder Marketing team and develop web applications for flight schools!
+If so send an email to careers@rightruddermarketing.com with the subject as "My Favorite Food Is" and your favorite food.
+Be part of the Right Rudder Marketing team and develop web applications for flight schools!

 Visit: https://rightruddermarketing.com/careers

-Tech Stack:
-* Ubuntu 20
-* Docker through Dokku
-* Ruby on Rails
-* Postgresql
-* Tailwind CSS
-* Alpine JS

-APIs:
-* Amazon S3
-* Google Recaptcha
-* Google Drive
-* TinyMCE

-Widgets:
-* Calendly
-* Facebook Chat